BantiGithub/School_Repo/README.md

 # School_Repo
-This is the school repo
+This is the school repo!